 Psoriasis is an autoimmune condition that causes itchy, scaly, red patches on the skin.
 While there is currently no cure, topical capsaicin creams can help to reduce itching and improve the skin’s appearance.

-Capsaicin increases the amount of heat that your body produces, boosting your metabolism and causing you to burn more calories.
+Capsaicin increases the amount of heat that your body produces, giving a slight boost to your metabolism and causing you to burn slightly more calories.
 It’s also somewhat effective in reducing hunger, causing you to eat less throughout the day.

 Capsaicin stimulates the nerves in your stomach that send signals for protection against injury.
 The pepper may help to increase the production of digestive fluid, send enzymes to the stomach to aid in digestion, and provide extra protection to the stomach against infections.